xiix0/scam/README.md

-You will engage in a profitable business activity.
+Tonight's the night: Sleep in a eucalyptus tree.